Evers announces 'tentative' budget deal with GOP leaders; signs point to Dem votes needed in Senate

 The agreement provides $330 million in child care investments, according to the Evers administration.
 That includes $110 million that will go out in direct payments to child care providers, a big win for Democrats since GOP leaders, specifically Vos, have previously said they wholly opposed the idea of subsidizing child care businesses.

-However, the deal also includes Republican proposals to reduce strain on providers through deregulation.
+The deal also includes Republican proposals to reduce strain on providers through deregulation.
 One change would lower the minimum age to 16 for assistant child care teachers.
+Another would allow household-based family care centers to watch up to 12 kids.

 The plan also would spend $66 million on a new "Get Kids Ready" program, which would specifically help day cares offer programming aimed at four-year-olds with the goal of better preparing them for school.